google/WebFundamentals/src/content/en/updates/2019/08/twas-quickstart.md

 When you hit **Run** or **Build APK** in Android Studio, the APK will be created with your developer *debug key*, which Android Studio automatically generated for you.

-If you deploy your app to the Play Store you’ll hit **Build** > **Generate Signed APK**, which will use a different signature, one that you’ll have created yourself (and protected with a password).
+If you deploy your app to the Play Store, you’ll hit **Build** > **Generate Signed APK**, which will use a different signature, one that you’ll have created yourself (and protected with a password).
 That means that if your Digital Asset Links file specifies your *production key*, verification will fail when you build with your *debug key*.
-This also can happen the other way around - if the Digital Asset Links file has your *debug key* your TWA will work fine locally, then when you download the signed version from the Play Store, verification will fail.
+This also can happen the other way around - if the Digital Asset Links file has your *debug key*, your TWA will work fine locally, but then when you download the signed version from the Play Store, verification will fail.

 You can put both your *debug key* and *production key* in your asset link file